giorgio-bendoni/giorgio-bendoni.github.io/_posts/2021-04-05-asset_bubbles.md

 Now back to the original questions: what could, or should, the Federal Reserve have done?

 Firstly, bubbles are difficult to detect.
-Even the definition (_asset prices departing from fundamental values_) does not provide clear criteria to tell a genuine bubble from a simple shift in market dynamics, related perhaps to an external shock. in addition, different trends may coexsist at the same time, within the same market; for example, in the case of the US housing bubble, some locations experienced a dramatic increase in prices, others did not (figure 5 and 6).
+Even the definition (_asset prices departing from fundamental values_) does not provide clear criteria to tell a genuine bubble from a simple shift in market dynamics, related perhaps to an external shock.
+In addition, different trends may coexsist at the same time, within the same market; for example, in the case of the US housing bubble, some locations experienced a dramatic increase in prices, others did not (figure 5 and 6).

 Secondly, central banks are not in the privileged position they appear to be in; they do not have mor einformation or insight than other market paricipants, so they are unable to detect bubbles and to identify theur nature.